• Skip to primary navigation

 Bring a large pan filled halfway with water to boil on high heat.
 Blanch noodles for 30 seconds or just until loosened.

-1. Bring a large pan filled halfway with water to boil on high heat.
+1. Blanch noodles: Bring a large pan filled halfway with water to a boil on high heat.
 Blanch noodles for 30 seconds or just until loosened.

 Strain the cooked noodles and set aside.
 Do not rinse off with cold running water.

-1. Strain the cooked noodles immediately and set aside.
+1. Strain noodles: Strain the cooked noodles immediately and set aside.
 Do not rinse off with cold running water.

 Heat vegetable oil in a large pan on medium high heat.
 Fry marinated beef until 75% cooked.

-1. Heat vegetable oil in a large pan on medium high heat.
+1. Fry beef: Heat vegetable oil in a large pan over medium-high heat.
 Fry marinated beef until 75% cooked.

 Toss in bell peppers, gai-lan, garlic and green onions and stir fry for 1 minute.
-Add noodles with noodle sauce and toss everything together.
-Remove off heat and enjoy!
+Add noodles, noodle sauce and toss everything together until the sauce has caramelized and most of the sauce has absorbed into the noodles.
+Serve and enjoy!

-1. Toss in bell peppers, gai-lan, garlic and green onions and stir fry for 1 minute.
-Add noodles with noodle sauce and toss everything together.
-Remove off heat and enjoy!
+1. Add remaining ingredients: Add bell peppers, gai-lan, garlic, and green onions and stir fry for 1 minute.
+Add noodles and noodle sauce and toss until the sauce has caramelized and most of it has absorbed into the noodles.
+Serve and enjoy!

-• Freezer friendly?
-I don't recommend freezing this hoisin beef noodle stir-fry as the noodles and vegetables will become soggy.
+• Hoisin beef noodles are not ideal for freezing, as the noodles and vegetables will become soggy.

 Pairing Suggestions

-• protein dishes like Mongolian Chicken, Mongolian Beef, Egg Foo Young, Bang Bang Shrimp, Soy Garlic Tofu, Chinese Braised Tofu and more!
+• Protein Dishes: Mongolian Chicken, Beef Vegetable Stir-Fry, Honey Walnut Shrimp, Bang Bang Shrimp, Egg Foo Young, Soy Garlic Tofu, and more!

 FAQ